-S is measured in the units of the response variable and represents the standard deviation of how far the data values fall from the fitted values.
+S is measured in the units of the response variable and represents the how far the data values fall from the fitted values.
 The lower the value of S, the better the model describes the response.
 However, a low S value by itself does not indicate that the model meets the model assumptions.
 You should check the residual plots to verify the assumptions.

 Small samples do not provide a precise estimate of the strength of the relationship between the response and predictors.
 If you need R2 to be more precise, you should use a larger sample (typically, 40 or more).